-Oreet Ashery is an Associate Professor of Fine Art and Co-convener of the MFA programme at the Ruskin; she is a fellow, and the Director of Studies in Fine Art at Exeter College.
+Oreet Ashery is Professor of Contemporary Art and the Director of the MFA programme at the Ruskin; she is a fellow, and the Director of Studies in Fine Art at Exeter College.

 Oreet Ashery is a transdisciplinary visual artist who navigates established, institutional and grassroot art and social contexts.
 The work engages with biopolitical fiction, autoethnography, gender materiality and potential communities.
 Ashery’s practice manifests through distinct multiplatform projects that span moving-image, live situations, performance, assemblage and writing.
 The work turns to costume, new music/sound commissions and activism.
 Ashery’s practice is often collaborative, participatory and questions the modes and conditions of art production.

 Ashery was a Turner Bursary recipient in 2020 (replacing the Turner Prize during the pandemic) and won the prestigious Jarman Film Award in 2017 for her web-series Revisiting Genesis, interfacing documentary and fiction and looking at the emergent field of death, dying and the digital, http://revisitinggenesis.net.
 In this emergent context Ashery published her book How We Die Is How We Live Only More So, Mousse Publishing, 2019, including new writing by T.J Demos, Rizvana Bradley, Mason Leaver-Yap, Imani Robinson, George Vasey and Bárbara Rodríguez Muñoz.
 Expanding this field of enquiry, Ashery’s film Dying Under Your Eyes, 2019, captures moments of intimate surveillance and assemble a collage of daily experiences and rituals, both real and imaginary, leading up to the sudden death of her father in 2018.
 The film was commissioned by Wellcome Collection as part of the long duration exhibition Misbehaving Bodies: Jo Spence & Oreet Ashery, May 2019- January 2020.